safesoftware/FMETraining/ServerAuthoring1Basics/Exercise4.md

 Add a meaningful commit comment for this version fo the workspace and click Commit to add it to the history.

 <br>**4) Check Version History**
 <br>Confirm that this new version has been added to your Version History.
-Go to the Repositories page and open the Training Repository.
-Click the History button to see the information about the workspace version you just committed.
+Go to the Repositories page and open the Training Repository.Select the checkbox beside the workspace and click the History button to see the information about the workspace version you just committed.

 ![](./Images/Img1.242.Ex4.ViewHistory.png)